LASER HAS A NEW EMAIL ADDRESS: info@laser-shelter.org

 filler@godaddy.com

-Charles “Spike” Hicks has been active in the Prescott area horse community for over 30 years.
-He has served as an officer of Prescott Saddle Club and Back Country Horsemen and was instrumental in obtaining grant funds to benefit these organizations and to improve local trails.
-Active in Animal Disaster Services, Spike has managed several large animal shelters in the Prescott area since the 2001 Indian Fire and is our County liaison and voice of experience.
+Charles “Spike” Hicks, now retired, was active in the Prescott area horse community for over 30 years and was instrumental in obtaining grant funds to improve local trails.
+A founding director of Animal Disaster Services and LASER, Spike managed several large animal shelters since the 2001 Indian Fire and is our voice of experience.

 Gregory Valenti is a retired police officer, bringing 34 years of experience with the Los Angeles Police Department; and extensive experience in their Emergency Operations Center as Intelligence & Planning Coordinator during disasters and evacuations involving horses.
 Greg and his wife own 3 horses and enjoy riding our local trails.

-Abby Areinoff Harbicht is a retired human resources attorney, has served as HR Director at the Yavapai Humane Society and is an instructor at Embry Riddle.
-She is an equestrian, past officer of Granite Mountain Riders and Back Country Horsemen and currently serves on the PAWUIC Board in Prescott.
-As a volunteer, she managed shelters in San Dimas, Los Angeles County, California and brings a wealth of shelter operation knowledge to LASER
+Abby Areinoff Harbicht is a practicing attorney specializing in employment law and human resources.
+Since moving to Prescott 10 years ago, she has worked as the HR Director at the Yavapai Humane Society and is an Adjunct Professor at Embry Riddle while simultaneously managing a small law practice.
+She is an equestrian and has served on the Boards of Granite Mountain Riders, Back Country Horsemen of Northern Arizona and PAWUIC/Yavapai Firewise Board in Prescott.
+As a volunteer for emergency sheltering of barn animals for Los Angeles County for 15 years, she managed shelters throughout LA County and brings a wealth of shelter operations knowledge to LASER.

-Cathy Heath retired as a litigation paralegal in the Chicago area, moved to Prescott in 2000 and worked in administration for Yavapai County Public Works.
-She has owned horses for 30 years, participating in horse shows and trail rides.
-She is an active member and past officer of Granite Mountain Riders in Prescott and is trained as an Emergency Support Function volunteer for Mass Care in the Yavapai County Emergency Operations Center.
+Cathy Heath, is a founding member and Secretary of LASER.
+She retired as a litigation paralegal in the Chicago area, moved to Prescott in 2000 and worked in administration for Yavapai County Public Works.
+She owned horses for 30 years, participating in horse shows, cattle round-ups, and trail rides.
+She was a member of the all-women’s riding club, Granite Mountain Riders, for 10 years and is trained as an Emergency Support Function volunteer for Mass Care in the Yavapai County Emergency Operations Center.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.